Abdyl Frashëri

 He was one of the initiators and a prominent leader of the League of Prizren.
 He distinguished himself as a political personality from the 1860s through early political assignments.
 He founded the Central Committee for Defending Albanian Rights in Istanbul.
 He furthermore served as a chosen representative for the Yanya Vilayet in the Ottoman Parliament during the First Constitutional Era, 1876–1877.
-During the communist regime he was proclaimed with the honour Hero of Albania.
+During the communist regime he was proclaimed with the honor Hero of Albania.